All about Cottontail Rabbits

 0

 Rabbits don’t have it easy.
-They’re prey for just about everything that’s large enough to catch and hold onto them.
-They’re lucky if they live for two or three years, even though their potential lifespan is eight to 10 years.
+They’re prey for just about everything large enough to catch and hold onto them.
+They’re lucky if they live for two or three years, even though their potential lifespan is eight to ten years.
 At least 50 percent never leave the nest.
 Pity the poor rabbits.

-For that alone, it would seem they deserve some easy pickings here and there in their very brief lives, but they can be a troubling nuisance when they nibble on elegant specimen grasses, snip tender branches off precious shrubs or bite off the flowers of prized plants.
-Then there’s the leveling they can do to a vegetable patch—that alone can leave a hardworking gardener in dispair.
-For most of us, it’s a cottontail we see doing all that damage, but, children love them–think of Thumper in Bambi and Walt Disney’s Bugs Bunny–and most adults, too.
-Even those who scheme to prevail and often lose in an ongoing garden war with them.
-Pity the poor humans!
+For that alone, it would seem they deserve some easy pickings here and there in their very brief lives.
+But they can be a troubling nuisance when they nibble on elegant specimen grasses, crop tender branches off precious shrubs, or munch on the flowers of prized plants.
+Then there’s the leveling they can do to a vegetable patch—that alone can leave a hardworking gardener in despair.
+But children love them—think of Thumper in Bambi and Walt Disney’s “Bugs Bunny.”
+Most adults, too—even those who scheme to win in an ongoing garden war with them and often lose!

 Background